Image2Gcode: Image-to-G-code Generation for Additive Manufacturing Using Diffusion-Transformer Model: Introduction

-Deep learning has emerged as a transformative approach capable of overcoming such constraints, demonstrating remarkable success in domains ranging from computer vision and natural language processing to scientific computing \cite{LeCun2015,Schmidhuber2015}.
-Unlike conventional methods that rely on manually designed heuristics and predefined parameter sets, deep learning leverages large-scale datasets and hierarchical neural architectures to automatically discover complex patterns and representations directly from data \cite{Silver2017, Brown2020}.
-Within the engineering design and manufacturing domains, deep learning has catalyzed a paradigm shift by enabling data-driven approaches to traditionally knowledge-intensive tasks.
-Deep learning has transformed mechanical design from generating 3D CAD models. \cite{koch2019abc,regenwetter2023beyond}
+Deep learning has emerged as a transformative approach, revolutionizing fields ranging from computer vision and natural language processing to scientific computing \cite{LeCun2015, Schmidhuber2015}.
+Unlike traditional methods that rely on predefined heuristics and rules, deep learning leverages large-scale datasets and hierarchical neural networks to automatically discover complex patterns and representations directly from data \cite{Silver2017, Brown2020}.
+In engineering design and manufacturing, deep learning has catalyzed a shift toward data-driven approaches, enabling systems to perform tasks that were once dependent on human expertise, such as design generation, fault detection, and optimization \cite{Silver2017, Brown2020}.
+Among the various deep learning approaches, generative models have gained particular attention for their ability to create novel designs and bypass traditional modeling workflows.
+Denoising Diffusion Probabilistic Models (DDPMs), in particular, have shown significant promise due to their stable training dynamics and capacity to generate high-quality, diverse samples.
+Unlike earlier models such as VAEs and GANs, DDPMs progressively transform noise into data through a reverse diffusion process, capturing fine-grained details and complex spatial relationships that are difficult for other generative models to resolve \cite{ho2020ddpm, song2020denoising}.
+Recently, DDPMs have been successfully applied to 3D geometry generation, showing remarkable results in synthesizing complex shapes and structures, with applications ranging from molecular modeling \cite{zhang2023diffmol} to 3D-printable mechanical and lattice structures \cite{jadhav2024generative}.